matthew-seth-smith/bis557/README.md

 ```

 Do NOT use `summary(fit)` after this, since the `lm` object created by `linear_model` does not have all of the required fields filled.

+Next we created a function that computes the ridge regression using SVD.
+You can use it like this: